 You should also be aware that it is possible to experience an allergic reaction in response to Tri-Sprintec.
 If you experience hives, breathing difficulties, or swelling of the face, mouth, lips, tongue or throat, you should seek emergency medical attention.

 Do NOT take Tri-Sprintec if:

-In addition, tell your doctor and take particular care with Tri-Sprintec if any of the following apply to you:
+In addition, tell your doctor and take care with Tri-Sprintec if:

 Before taking Tri-Sprintec, inform your doctor if you are taking or have recently taken any other medicines, including those purchased over the counter without a prescription.
 The following medications may interfere with the effectiveness of Tri-Sprintec: